alpyen/fpga-mediaplayer/docs/media.md

 ### Data

-The audio and video data start immediately after the header with the order being audio then video.
+Audio and video data follow immediately the header with the complete audio first, then video.
+The data is **not** interleaved.